morvanabonin/design_patterns/README.md

 > **The Strategy Pattern**
 > This Pattern defines a family of algorithms, encapsulate each one, and makes them interchangeable.
-> This lets the algorithm vary independently from clients that use it.
+> This lets the algorithm vary independently clients that use it.

 #### HAS-A Is Better Than IS-A